stream-protocol/stream-connect-framework/README.md

 - **Versatility:** **Stream**Connect is compatible with a wide range of blockchain platforms, including Solana and EVM-compatible chains, ensuring flexibility in your Web3 projects.

-- **Seamless Integration:** Effortlessly integrate web3 functionality into e-commerce platforms and applications, enhancing the user experience and expanding your payment options, thanks to **Stream**Payments CommerceKit.
+- **Seamless Integration:** Effortlessly integrate web3 functionality into e-commerce platforms and applications, enhancing the user experience and expanding your payment options, thanks to **Stream**Payments Commerce**Kit**.

 - **Payment Processing:** **Stream**Connect facilitates efficient and secure payment processing, enabling you to accept cryptocurrencies, stablecoins, tokens, and NFTs, powered by Stream Payment Gateway.